 Other Food-Related Factors

-Vinegar can also reduce postprandial blood sugar levels.
+Vinegar can also help improve glycemic control and reduce postprandial blood sugar levels.
 There’s not a clear consensus why, but researchers speculate that it could be because vinegar helps slow the breakdown of carbohydrates and improves our cells’ ability to absorb and use glucose.
 The type of vinegar doesn’t seem to matter, so use whichever you like: red wine, apple cider, rice wine, or balsamic.
 (Just keep an eye out for added sugars.)
-Most studies use 1-1.5 tablespoons of vinegar to achieve the postprandial glucose lowering effect.
+Most studies use 1-1.5 tablespoons of vinegar to achieve the postprandial glucose-lowering effect.